NEXTVIRGINMARY/Luxathor-Archive/src/site/notes/Orrous Morton.md

 In 889 PM, with the arrival of [[The Sewer Rats\|The Sewer Rats]], Doctor Morton would acquire the final ingredient for his cure.
 He immediately began brewing his cure.
 When administered, his son would awaken.
 Mutated and changed, yes, but cured.

 Quietly, Orrous held a secret.
 During his time comatose, he was not alone.
-He was with [[The Grey Mistress\|The Whisper Within]].
+He was with [[Deities/Empyreans/The Grey Mistress\|The Whisper Within]].
 She was guiding him, whispering truths and revelations and secrets.
 She showed him what he would be capable of.
 And in 17 years he awoke.

 And She did not stop.